Photos from the women's Rust Buster Invitational.

 She received a bachelor's degree in political science from James Madison in 1992.
 She also obtained a master's degree in sports administration and exercise science from JMU in 1996.
 A four-year letterwinner with the Dukes, she was an NCAA All-American in the 1500-meter run during the 1992 season.
 In 2002, Benson was inducted into the JMU Athletic Hall of Fame.

 Benson, who spent seven years as a competitor for Asics Tiger Corporation (1993-94) and Reebok International (1994-00), served as an assistant women's coach for the 2007 U.S. World Championship Team that competed in Osaka, Japan, and as the junior women's coach for the 2003 U.S. Cross Country Team that captured its highest finish ever at the World Cross Country Championships in Lausanne, Switzerland.
+Most recently, Benson was selected as an assistant coach for the U.S. team that competed at the 2013 IAAF World Championships in Moscow, Russia.

 She has also served as a coach to Kevin Sullivan, who set new Canadian records in the indoor and outdoor 3000-meter events and finished 13th at the 2006 World Cross Country Championships, and Lukezic, who finished seventh at the 2006 World Indoor Championships and clocked the seventh-fastest 1500-meter time ever in a U.S. outdoor performance.
 In addition, Benson served as a consultant to Alan Webb, who was ranked No. 1 in the 1500 meters during that time.